IN THIS SECTION

 Geoscience is the study of the Earth-its past, present, and future.
 Through the integration of basic chemical, physical, and biological principles, geoscientists seek to understand how the earth was formed, how it has changed in the past, and how it may change in the near future as well as the distant future.

 We seek to discover, use and manage Earth’s resources in clean and environmentally friendly ways.
 In the twenty-first century, the role of geology in society is, in a large measure, the "stewardship of the Earth."
-Indeed, it will be geoscientists who will ensure that energy resources are exploited prudently and that our water resources are managed in a renewable way and not squandered as limitless.
+Indeed, it will be atmospheric and geoscientists who will ensure that energy resources are exploited prudently and that our water resources are managed in a renewable way and not squandered as limitless.
 Our challenges will grow as we confront problems that face humankind, including global warming, environmental pollution, dwindling energy resources (and mining accidents), and natural disasters from earthquakes, volcanic eruptions, coastal subsidence, and tsunamis.

 There are a lot of career options for people who study geological and earth sciences.
 For more details on what each professional career does see AGIWeb’s Careers in the Geosciences page.

 - Environmental geologists

 - Soil scientists